Thank you for coming to my website.

 The second part of Next Generation Leadership is the blending (or clashing, as some would say) of the multiple generations of leaders in the workforce today, especially as the Millennial leaders make their presence known.
 There are a few Traditional leaders still in the workforce who are accustomed to a hierarchical, command and control style of respect for leaders.
 Many Baby Boomers have important leadership positions in organizations today with their consensus, collegial style of leadership.
 Competency focused Generation X leaders have moved into positions of leadership in many companies while others from this generation are waiting for Baby Boomers to retire and do not want to be passed over for a Millennial to be promoted ahead of them.
 Then there are the passionate, optimistic Millennials entering the workforce with goals already mapped out.
 Many of these Millennials are anxious to get started.

 Through the blog page, I will look at topics relating to Millennials as leaders, Millennial leaders in today’s organizations, and the multigenerational workforce.
-Input from all generations is welcomed.
+Input from all generations is welcome, especially as I am now exploring the impact of Generation Z.